xmxanuel/security-reviews/README.md

 This public repository serves as a profile of my security related work.

-I am working as a security researcher (SR) mostly for Ethereum/EVM at [Spearbit](https://spearbit.com).
+I work as a security researcher (SR), focusing primarily on Ethereum/EVM, at [Spearbit](https://spearbit.com).

 # Cantina Profile

-If you want to work with me visit my [Cantina Profile](https://cantina.xyz/u/xmxanuel/) or write to xmxanuel@proton.me or reach out on Telegram.
+You can view my [Cantina Profile](https://cantina.xyz/u/xmxanuel/), email me at xmxanuel@proton.me, or reach out on Telegram to work with me.

 # Bio
 Manuel began working with Ethereum in 2016.
 He was a Lead Solidity Engineer at [Centrifuge](https://centrifuge.io), where he designed and built smart contracts that hold a TVL of over $250 million and enabled the first RWAs on [MakerDAO](https://twitter.com/SebVentures/status/1384947049012006913)